top of page

 1-DSC_9978 bag gone.jpg

-The Coalition Against the Proposed Prison (CAPP)
+The Coalition Against Proposed Prisons (CAPP)

-Together, we can save the farmland in Kemptville located on unceded and unsurrendered Algonquin Anishinaabe Territory
+Together, we can save the farmland in Kemptville located on unceded and unsurrendered Algonquin Anishinaabe Territory,

 A new report released October 9, 2024 by a research team based at the University of Ottawa has raised concerns about the environmental impacts associated with the plan to build a new 235-bed provincial prison in Kemptville, which was announced by Ontario Premier Doug Ford and local Member of Provincial Parliament Steve Clark in August 2020.